 - The needle of the engine coolant temperature gauge (→P. 88) enters the red zone or a loss of engine power is experienced.
-(For example, the vehicle speed does not increase.) - "ENGINE COOLANT OVERTEMP" is shown on the multi-information display. (vehicles with multi-information display) - Steam comes out from under the hood.
+(For example, the vehicle speed does not increase.) - "ENGINE COOLANT OVERTEMP" is shown on the multi-information display. - Steam comes out from under the hood.